exakat/exakat-docs/Reference/Rules/Php/Php80RemovedDirective.rst

 In PHP 8.0, `track_errors` was removed.

 You can detect valid directives with `ini_get() <https://www.php.net/ini_get>`_.
-This native function will return false, when the directive doesn't exist, while actual directive values will be returned as a string.
+This native function will return `false <https://www.php.net/false>`_, when the directive doesn't exist, while actual directive values will be returned as a string.

 See `Deprecation `track_errors <https://www.php.net/manual/en/errorfunc.configuration.php#ini.track-errors>`_ <https://www.php.net/manual/en/migration80.incompatible.php`_.